nmynarcik/youtube-sub-alert/README.md

 ## Notes

-Right now it isn't getting the latest sub.
+~~Right now it isn't getting the latest sub.
 YouTube's Data API doesn't sort them like that.
-I have an idea in place and plan to update this ASAP.
+I have an idea in place and plan to update this ASAP.~~
+YouTube doesn't allow us to get the latest subscriber.
+So, currently, we have to compare the list of subs each time and return the diff.
+Hacky?
+Yeah...but had to do something.
+It's open to suggestions :smile:

 ## Contributing